-Now we will introduce you to SFC programming.
+Now Let’s see how we can implement these steps easily using SFC programming.
 An SFC makes it easy to program the sequence directly in the PLC.

 An SFC program is composed of graphic symbols.
 Each graphic symbol represents one step.
 A step is the same as a state.

 The first graphic symbol is used for initialization.
-This is named the init step.
+This is called the init step.
 This is a square that is double-lined.

 Inside the square is a step name.
 The step name Step_1 is used to identify each step and this must be a unique name in your program.